FuelRats/pipsqueak3/CONTRIBUTING.md

 ### Pull Requests Naming
 If working from a registered issue, Include the issue name enclosed in brackets in the title of your Pull Request, ie `[SPARK-99] Update to CONTRIBUTING.md`

-Otherwise, use the type of request.
+Otherwise, use the type of request:

 ``[Doc] Update TOS to revoke snickers delivery``

 ``[Fix] Mechaclient.py should return None after valid on_message event``